azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 sudo PORT=80 node hello-world-server-port.js
 ```

+Depending on the port number, you can test the response from the HTTP web server with the URLs like <http://localhost:3000> or <http://localhost> for 3000 and 80 correspondingly.

 ## 3. Create Node script

 You can use Node as a scripting language to automate any AWS task.
 You can add parameters to your scripts to make them flexible (region, instance type, source code, etc.).